merlox/pally-bounty/README.md

 - Your ethereum address for the reward

 Send an email with the contents discussed above to *merunasgrincalaitis@gmail.com* with the subject *Pally Bounty* and we'll contact you with the results.
+Feel free to ask any questions you may have.